24/7 on-demand availability / safer life at home

 What is xx-care?

-A local-first Care Operating Layer for safe routines at home: LEA reminds, LEO organizes signals and people decide in critical escalation.
+A local-first support system for safe routines at home: familiar prompts help with the next step, background context organizes signals and people decide in critical escalation.

 Can xx-care help with dementia?